 Mr. Milgraum has been an integral part of PAD since 1983.
 He was a founding charter member and officer of the Touro Chapter at Touro College School of Law.
 He was a founding charter member of the Brooklyn-Queens Alumni Chapter.
 Mr. Milgraum was elected to the esteemed level of "International Associate Tribune", sitting on the International Tribunal for the fraternity.
-He is currently the "District Justice" for District XXI guiding the following chapters: Benjamin N. Cardozo School Of Law – Lowenstein Chapter • Columbia University School Of Law – Livingston Chapter • Fordham University School Of Law – Wormser Chapter • New York Law School – Tilden Chapter • New York University School Of Law – Rapallo Chapter • Pace University School Of Law – Homburger Chapter • Rutgers University School Of Law – Jackson Chapter • Seton Hall University School Of Law – Paterson Chapter • New Jersey Statewide Alumni Chapter • New York City Alumni Chapter.
+Mr. Milgraum has been appointed to the Dispute resolution Committee for the 2022 -2024 biennium.
+He is currently the "District Justice" for District XXI guiding the following chapters: Benjamin N. Cardozo School Of Law – Lowenstein Chapter • Columbia University School Of Law – Livingston Chapter • Fordham University School Of Law – Wormser Chapter • New York Law School – Tilden Chapter • New York University School Of Law – Rapallo Chapter • Pace University School Of Law – Homburger Chapter • Rutgers University School Of Law – Jackson Chapter • Seton Hall University School Of Law – Paterson Chapter • New Jersey Statewide Alumni Chapter • Ruth Bader Ginsburg - New York City Alumni Chapter.

 Milgraum Family Service Grant